robotgoat/inavdocs/docs/welcome.md

 ## How to Use

 :::info
-For absolute first timers getting setup, please visit the **Installation** section to get your environment prepared with Inav Configurator.
+For absolute first timer users who want to get setup, please visit the **Installation** section first to get your environment prepared with Inav Configurator.
 :::

 The documentation is organized into three main sections: